kaapomoi/conquest/README.md

 Conquest
 ===

+**This project has evolved into a neural net training app.
+The neural net agents play the game and get improved via a genetic algorithm.**

 A game for 1-6 players where the objective is to capture the most tiles.
 The winner is decided when there are no 'neutral' tiles left.

 ## How to play: